Visruat/VSD-HDP/README.md

 ## DAY 5

-__Avoiding latches due to incomplete if case conditions in the code__
+### Avoiding latches due to incomplete if case conditions

 Eg1: A 2x1 mux with no else block will lead to latch on the i0 - this will become the enable signal for the latch.
 It is observed in RTL simulation below.